khushij12/Frontend-Theory/JS/Theory.md

 ```
 more to be read....

-## Question: Design game, Snake and Its Food (Ball) from old Nokia phones, with boundaries,
+## Design game, Snake and Its Food (Ball) from old Nokia phones, with boundaries,
 Designing the "Snake and Its Food" game involves creating a basic game loop, defining the game mechanics, handling user input, and updating the game state accordingly.
 Below is a simple outline of how you can design the game:

 **Game Elements:**